About Mary Lou

 Mary Lou Newmark is an electric violinist, composer, and poet living in Los Angeles, California.
 Her compositions are far from traditional.
 Ms. Newmark bridges the gap between current trends in electronic music and the virtuosic violin techniques of the past.
-Her work incorporates live performance, original poetry and electronically generated sounds.
-The results are unique pieces that inhabit their own sound worlds.
+Her work incorporates live performance, original poetry and electronically processed sounds.
+The results are unique pieces that inhabit their own musical ecosystems.
 As an artist of both music and words, Ms. Newmark continues to expand her creativity to include works for theater that combine the performing arts to explore social issues.

-“Breathing Room,” Ms. Newmark’s latest hybrid theatrical work, follows two neighbors in a Los Angeles suburb Marilyn, an artist, and the Professor, a high school science teacher.
-The two of them struggle with modern technologic vertigo as they negotiate living with hummingbirds, meatball eating bears, coyotes and backyard chickens.
-With evocative music performed live on stage by Mary Lou, they explore personal relationships with nature, quantum physics and embodied spirituality through playful, humorous storytelling.
+“Breathing Room,” Mary Lou’s hybrid theater work, premiered in a full theatrical production at the Greenway Court Theatre (Los Angeles) in October 2015.
+“Breathing Room” follows two neighbors in a Los Angeles suburb – Marilyn, an artist, and the Professor, a high school science teacher.
+With evocactive music performed live on stage by Mary Lou, the two neighbors struggle with modern technologic vertigo, while living with hummingbirds, meatball eating bears, coyotes, and backyard chickens.
 Structured like a symphony, this play within a concert is a convergence of music, science, theater, poetry and spirituality.
-“Breathing Room” had its first workshop performances at Loyola Marymount University and the Zephyr Theatre in September of 2014, directed by Dan Berkowitz.
-“Breathing Room” premiered in a full theatrical production in October 2015 at the Greenway Court Theatre in Los Angeles.
-In his selection for the Best of Los Angeles Theater 2015, Ernest Kearney wrote, “And audiences were dazzled by “Breathing Room” with Eileen T’Kaye and Charles Reese in Mary Lou Newmark’s disarmingly beautiful musical parable.”
+In his selection for the Best of Los Angeles Theater 2015, Ernest Kearney wrote, “And audiences were dazzled by ‘Breathing Room’ with Eileen T’Kaye and Charles Reese in Mary Lou Newmark’s disarmingly beautiful musical parable.”

-“Breath of Trees,” premiered in two workshop performances in November 2011 at ARC Pasadena.
+“Breath of Trees” premiered in two workshop performances in November 2011 at ARC Pasadena.
 Directed by Doug Tompos, “Breath of Trees” weaves live music, poetry, storytelling, humor, science, and dance into a tapestry that explores the relationship between modern man and nature.
-Each character relates to the natural world from a different point of view, and each struggles with his/her own feeling of disconnection.
 Mary Lou as writer/composer joined the cast on stage, performing on electric violin, percussion and sound design.

 “Street Angel Diaries,” Ms. Newmark’s multimedia work about the homeless, looks at homelessness from the perspective of the lives of homeless people themselves.
 Directed by Darin Anthony, “Street Angel Diaries” premiered in a full theatrical production on the Boston Court Main Stage in Pasadena, California in December 2006.
 Philip Brandes of the Los Angeles Times hailed the work’s “haunting score.”
 Brandes went on to applaud Mary Lou’s “modernistic musical sketches on her neon-lit electric violin — picture Laurie Anderson on a good hair day, but aiming more at emotions than intellect.”